Bernard Assiniwi

-Bernard Assiniwi (pseudonym: "Chagnan" born July 31, 1935, in Montreal; died September 4, 2000) was Quebecois a writer, and radio-host of French-Canadian extraction.
+Bernard Assiniwi (pseudonym: "Chagnan" born July 31, 1935, in Montreal; died September 4, 2000) was a Québécois writer and broadcaster of purely French-Canadian extraction who claimed to be Indigenous.
 In addition to that he was a researcher in Aboriginal History, a producer, and an actor.
 One of his best known works is La Saga des Béothuks or The Beothuk Saga in the English translation by Wayne Grady.

 Biography

-He was born Bernard Lapierre on July 31, 1935 in Montreal, the son of Joseph-Leonidas Zephirin Lapierre, born in the parish of Sault-au-Recollet (north of Montreal), and Eglantine Bleau, born in Montreal, both of Quebecois heritage.
-As a child French was the language of his schooling and he learned cree.
+He was born Bernard Lapierre on July 31, 1935, in Montreal, the son of Joseph-Leonidas Zephirin Lapierre, born in the parish of Sault-au-Recollet (north of Montreal), and Eglantine Bleau, born in Montreal, both of Quebecois heritage.
+As a child French was the language of his schooling and he claimed to have learned cree.
+In an interview with the French newspaper Libération in 1999, he claimed his father grew up on the Lac Tapawnee reserve (Lac Tipani is jn the Laurentians) but no such reserve exists.

-Although Bernard Lapierre always claimed to be of Cree & Algonquin extraction., his ancestry was French-canadian.
-His name change from Lapierre to Assiniwi was granted by permission from the Lieutenant-Governor of Quebec in 1971.
+As a teenager, Bernard Lapierre began identifying as Mohawk and then "Algo-Cri", then later claimed to be of Cree and Algonquin extraction, but his ancestry was French-Canadian.
+He made a legal name change from Lapierre to Assiniwi in 1971.

 He graduated from the University of Guelph, obtaining a BScA in animal science.

 He went on to follow a variety of careers.
 He was involved with the beginning of the cultural section of the Department of Indian Affairs and Northern Development from 1965 to 1968.
-In 1965, he also appeared in the film "La vie heureuse de Léopold Z".
-Other film appearances were "Les smattes" (1972) and "Les forges de Saint-Maurice" (1973).
+In 1965, he also appeared in the film La vie heureuse de Léopold Z. Other film appearances were Les smattes (1972) and Les forges de Saint-Maurice (1973).
 He also served as curator of the Easter Subarctic Cultural area of the Canadian Museum of Civilization until his death in 2000.

 From 1968, Assiniwi published over 30 books, as well as writing journal articles, and writing and producing for radio, theater and film.
 He is considered an important contributor to Canadian literature from a French Canadian Indigenous perspective, paving the way for other Indigenous authors to follow.
 In 1971, he was one of the first Indigenous authors to write a French language work that was largely read throughout Québec (Anish-nah-be: Contes adultes du pays algonkin, published by Leméac), For this book, he received a mention in the Prix littéraire de la Ville de Montréal.
 Assiniwi went to work for Leméac, from 1972 à 1976, as a director.
-In 1999, The University of Québec and Trois-Rivières bestowed upon Bernard Assiniwi an honorary doctorate for his literary contributions.
+In 1999, The University of Québec and Trois-Rivières bestowed upon Assiniwi an honorary doctorate for his literary contributions.

-Bernard Assiniwi married Marina Assiniwi and they had three sons : Marc-André Assiniwi, Christian Assiniwi and Jean-Yves Assiniwi.
+Assiniwi married Marina Assiniwi and they had three sons : Marc-André Assiniwi, Christian Assiniwi, and Jean-Yves Assiniwi.

-Benard Assiniwi died on 4 September 2000, at age 65, from a heart attack following heart surgery.
+Assiniwi died on 4 September 2000, at age 65, from a heart attack following heart surgery.

-In 2001 Land Insights created the prix Dr. Bernard-Chagnan-Assiniwi, awarded for the first time in 2001 to Indigenous artists or creators whose work had contributes to their original culture.
+In 2001, Land Insights created the prix Dr. Bernard-Chagnan-Assiniwi, awarded for the first time in 2001 to Indigenous artists or creators whose work had contributes to their original culture.